turingschool/front-end-curriculum/lessons/module-1/html-breakout.md

 ## **ARIA**
 **Accessibile Rich Internet Applications**

 ARIA is a set of rules and standards developed by W3C to make web applications more accessible.
-By utilitizing various ARIA attributes in your markup, you can send more meaningful information to the Accessibility Tree, allowing assisted users a more vomplete experience with your applications.
+By utilitizing various ARIA attributes in your markup, you can send more meaningful information to the Accessibility Tree, allowing assisted users a more complete experience with your applications.
+It also allows the accessibilty tree to be updated without reloading the whole page.
 Outside of accessiblity, ARIA allows you to make your code more semantically menaingful.
 This helps clarify why you wrote what you wrote to other developers, and your future self.

 ARIA provides a ton of tools to enhance the meaning of your markup.
 Today we'll look at three main aspects of ARIA: roles, state and properties.

 ### **Roles**
 A role tells the browser what an element's intended purpose is.
-Every html element has an *implicit role* that is communicated to assistive technologies through the accessbility tree.
+Every html element has an *implicit role* that is communicated to assistive technologies through the accessibility tree.

 ```html
 <!-- The following markup has an implicit role of "heading" -->